Last update 23 May 2022

 - Implement Standard Contractual Clauses for transfers of online advertising and measurement of personal data out of the European Economic Area, Switzerland, and the UK.

-- Join the IAB Global Vendor List for the GDPR Consent Framework
+- Maintain our membership with the IAB Global Vendor List for the GDPR Consent Framework

 - Develop appropriate policies around security, data access, and breach procedures, which collectively implement an ISO 27001-certified Information Security Management System

 Evorra is a U.K. company, the processing happens in the Cloud on data centers based in Europe, however we transfer information to sub-processors based in the United States.
-We will use exclusively sub-processors compliant with the EU-US Privacy Shield principles.
+We will use exclusively sub-processors compliant with our standard contractual clauses.

 EEA residents have the right to request certain information from Evorra, including without limitation, the right to ask what personal data Evorra has collected on you from the EEA, and the right to ask that Evorra correct this personal data if you believe it to be inaccurate.